 Fitting Gaia DR4 IAD

-This tutorial shows how you can use Octofitter to fit preliminary RV and absolute astrometry data from DR4, using the already published data for the Gaia-BH3 black hole.
+This tutorial shows how you can use Octofitter to fit preliminary RV and absolute astrometry data from DR4, using various already published data, including:

 The final format of the Gaia IAD data may change, in which case this tutorial will be updated.